TheHorseTeaCompany

 Bye Bye Hair Tea

-Healtea™ – Bye Bye Hair Tea is a tasty herbal blend specially formulated for horses during the shedding season.
+Healtea™ – Bye Bye Hair Tea is a tasty herbal blend specially

 Ingredients: